-Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-20 and FYE 6-21.
+Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-21 or FYE 6-22.

 48. Purchases of Butane, Propane and Liquefied Petroleum Gas by Residential Consumers